maxcroy1/portfolio_v1/README.md

-<h1 align="center"><a href="maxcroy.com" target="_blank">Portfolio V1</a></h1>
+<h1 align="center">[Portfolio V1](https://maxcroy.com)</h1>
 Welcome to my first portfolio!
 My goal with this project was to build an effective portfolio that was eye-catching - hopefully you feel like I was successful!

 # Tech Stack
 - Gatsby